divyashk/GSOC21_summary/GSOC21 report.md

 Description :
 These project is a combination of the gtk+  frontend library and the avahi-client backend.
 Using these 2 technologies I built an easily accessible tool housed in the gnome-control-center that can list all the available ipp(s) and http(s) services broadcasted on a network.
 The network printing architecture requires people to get used to such services as network printers are broadcasted using these ipp services.

 DNS-SD has been around for quite sometime now but most of the users are unaware of such services being broadcasted.
 This tool can list all such services with a click of a button.
-It does'nt just list them after removing duplicates from different network interfaces, but also allow you to navigate to their respective administration website url.
+It does'nt just list them but also removes duplicates from different network interfaces, and also allow you to navigate to their respective administration website url.
 This makes using these services very user friendly.

 # Implementation details